JasperFx/alba/documentation/documentation/bootstrapping.md

 ## Overriding the Content Root Path

-If you use Alba's `SystemUnderTest.UseStartup<T>()` helper, Alba can guess at what the content root path of the application can be by using the name of the assembly that contains your `T` class.
+If you use Alba's `AlbaHost.UseStartup<T>()` helper, Alba can guess at what the content root path of the application can be by using the name of the assembly that contains your `T` class.
 If that guessing isn't right, you can explicitly tell Alba what the content root path should be to search for content with either of these options:

 snippet: sample_override_the_content_path